Peer assessment: Classroom participation

-Peer-assessment at scale
+At scale

 The peer-assessment mechanism is also the gold-standard in many creative tasks varied from reviewing the quality of scholarly articles or grant proposals to design studios.
 However, as the number of assessments to be done increases, challenges arise.
 One is that because no one providing assessment has a global understanding of the entire pool of submissions, local biases in judgment may be introduced (e.g. the range of a scale used to assess may be affected by the pool of submissions the assessor reviews) and noises in the ranking aggregated from individual peer-assessment may be added.
 On the other hand, because the ranked outcome is of utmost interest in many situations (e.g. allocating research grants to proposals or assigning letter grades to students), ways to systematically aggregate peer-wise assessment to recover the ranked order of submissions has many practical implications.

 To tackle this, some researchers studied (1) evaluation schemes (e.g. ordinal grading, (2) algorithms to aggregate pairwise evaluation to more robustly estimate the global ranking of submissions, and (3) produce more optimal pairs to exchange feedback either by considering conflicts of interest or (4) by modeling a framework that reduces the error between individual- and community-level judgment on the value of a scholarly article.